-Rooftop Solar installation is a quick and easy solution to meet energy requirement at consumption point.
+Rooftop Solar installation is an option ideal for on-site generation and use of solar power.
 It is also a cost effective solution that helps in reducing the carbon footprint.

-Enrich has the capability and capacity to handle any scale of rooftop solar power projects, both On-Grid and Off-Grid Solutions, from concept to design & development and up to project commissioning.
-Enrich aims to provide solar rooftop solutions to industries and commercial establishments from KW to MW scale.
+Enrich has the experience of delivering large scale rooftop solar power projects, for industries and commercial establishments from KW to MW scale.

 About Enrich Projects Business Solutions